Where will you take your samples?

 There are excellent guidelines on health & safety, and how to collect water samples and use the test kits on the Freshwater Watch site, which you will be able to view after you’ve registered.
 Collecting the water sample doesn’t involve wading into water of any depth – a variety of collecting methods can be used, ranging from a small bucket on a rope to a plastic bottle taped to a stick.
 A telescopic decorating pole works very well (with a small plastic container on the end), compact but providing the range needed for different sites.
 The P tests take 5 minutes to react, the N test 3 minutes.
 Timing is critical, so make sure you have a watch or phone with you.

 As well as taking P and N readings you will need to record the location, a site name, the date, time, number of participants, type of freshwater body and some observations about the appearance of the water and its surroundings.
 If you can take a photograph as well that’s a bonus!
+Water-Blitz sampling is allowing us to better understand ponds or lakes, or stretches of flowing water that are consistently clean or consistently polluted highlighting where potential pollution sources may be located.
+From a management point of view, participants have reported high sediment, high nutrient or algal bloom conditions in a number of projects that have resulted in agency actions towards mitigation.

 All this data can be recorded and uploaded directly using the ‘phone app (available on the Freshwater Watch website).
 However we strongly advise you to keep a paper copy as well, so you have a personal record of your data and a back-up in case of mishaps.
 Forms can be downloaded from the Freshwater Watch site.
-If you can’t manage to upload your records yourself you can post these forms to Hilary at Wild Oxfordshire, or use a local volunteer.